vidbina/vidbina.github.io/_posts/2015-12-24-pros-of-conses.markdown

 The `NoFlyList` represents a list of creatures we don't want on our flight because of bad behavior.
-Maybe the monkey pooped:poop: in his seat and the mole burrowed his way into a fluffy cushion... really, that isn't the point; of importance is realizing that Erlang `List`s are singly linked-lists meaning that list items only know who their successor is.
+Maybe the monkey pooped:poop: in his seat and the mole burrowed his way into a fluffy cushion:seat:... really, that isn't the point; of importance is realizing that Erlang `List`s are singly linked-lists meaning that list items only know who their successor is.